KCCPMG/hack-or-snooze-ajax-api/readme.md

 Download the starter code and start it with `python3 -m http.server`.
 You can then visit the site at http://localhost:8000/.

-You will see that stories are displayed and there is functionality to log inand create a user.
-(Later, you’ll write the features to let users add newstories, favorite a story, and delete a story.)
+You will see that stories are displayed and there is functionality to log in and create a user.
+(Later, you’ll write the features to let users add new stories, favorite a story, and delete a story.)

 Our front-end app consists of two parts:

-*   Classes and methods for the big data ideas: a Story class for each story,a StoryList class for the list of stories, and a User class for thelogged-in user (if any).
+*   Classes and methods for the big data ideas: a Story class for each story, a StoryList class for the list of stories, and a User class for the logged-in user (if any).
 These methods also handle interacting with the API.
-*   Functions for the UI, handling things like reading form values from formsand manipulating the DOM.
+*   Functions for the UI, handling things like reading form values from forms and manipulating the DOM.

 Separation of Concerns and Organization

-We’ve divided the code up into those different parts for readability andmaintenance.
-It’s often useful to think about the data and the UI separately,(a _separation of concerns_).
+We’ve divided the code up into those different parts for readability and maintenance.
+It’s often useful to think about the data and the UI separately, (a _separation of concerns_).
 Many apps are written this way.

 There’s one JS file for the “data” layer of the app:

 ***js/models.js***

-contains classes to manage the data of the app and the connection to the API.The name _models.js_ to describe a file containing these kinds of classesthat focus on the data and logic about the data.
+contains classes to manage the data of the app and the connection to the API.
+The name _models.js_ to describe a file containing these kinds of classes that focus on the data and logic about the data.
 UI stuff shouldn’t go here.

-**Read this file thoroughly.** There is a new keyword here, static.Make sure you understand what it means before moving on.
+**Read this file thoroughly.** There is a new keyword here, static.
+Make sure you understand what it means before moving on.

 For the UI layer, we’ve broken this into several files by topic: